zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-shared-pvcs.md

 description: Learn how to use portworx shared volumes in your Kubernetes cluster.
 ---

-This document describes how to use portworx shared volumes in your Kubernetes cluster.
+This document describes how to use portworx shared (ReadWriteMany) volumes in your Kubernetes cluster.

 #### Provision a Shared Volume {#provision-a-shared-volume}